wavefrontHQ/docs/pages/doc/wavefront_searching.md

 ### Search Field

-The <i class="fa fa-search"/> field at the top of every browser page supports both autocomplete and search.
+The search field at the top of every Wavefront browser page supports both autocomplete and search.
 The autocompleted entities include the browser object name, object properties, and other entities relevant to that object.

-For example, in the All Dashboards page, searching returns a dropdown list displaying autocompleted sources and metrics queried in dashboards, dashboard names, and tags containing the search string, all of which you can select individually.
+For example, in the All Dashboards browser page, searching returns a dropdown list that displays:

+* autocompleted sources and metrics queried in dashboards
+* dashboard names
+* tags containing the search string

+You can select each item in the list individually.
 The dropdown list also contains links to searches for _all_ tags and dashboard content containing the string.
 For example:

 ![search auto](images/search_auto.png)